margoglvz/pancreatic-embedding-analysis/README.md

 Pipeline for **collecting PubMed abstracts**, **embedding them**, then **visualizing + cluster** to explore research “gaps”.

 ### 1) Create a dataset
-- **Currently querying 5,000 abstracts** with inclusive words to make sure the embedding space accurately represents pancreatic cancer research
+- **Currently querying 5,000 abstracts** with key and MeSH words to make sure the embedding space accurately represents pancreatic cancer research

 Run: